التاريخ والذاكرة

 >

-Documentary pictorial books combine text, drawings, infographics, cartographic maps and photographs to provide visual evidence of complex historical events and wartime atrocities that have been suppressed.
-These books plead for historical redress and justice.
-Books such as Palestine: Postcards and Palestine in Stamps (1865-1981) act as historical documents and archaeological traces, providing both visual and material evidence of a place and a people denied existence.
-The book’s content and argument in such cases rest primarily on its visual narrative.
-Its making, from collecting the artifacts and gathering information surrounding them to designing and publishing, is in and of itself a collaborative act of resistance against historical erasure.
-Likewise, illustrated wartime diaries chronicle the harrowing day-to-day life of civilians under assault; they respond to the ethics of witnessing and visually mediate collective memory.
+Documentary pictorial books combine text, drawings, infographics, maps, and photographs to provide visual evidence of complex historical events and wartime atrocities often suppressed.
+These books serve as powerful pleas for historical redress and justice.
+Works such as Palestine: Postcards and Palestine in Stamps (1865-1981) act as both historical documents and archaeological traces, offering visual and material evidence of a place and a people long denied existence.

 شهادات الأطفال